basedghost/kaarbs/README.md

 # kaarbs
 kojiros automated arch ricing bash script

 This script is intended to be a quick/lazy way of auto-installing all the packages I normally would but with the option to pick and choose what you want to install.
-This is mainly for my personal use, however others could use it.
+This is mainly for my personal use, however others could use it (at their own risk).
 Because of my lack of technical knowledge it does still require a *slight* amount of tinkering afterwards, but this should do for now.

 # Instructions:
 1. Clone the repo + move the script to your home folder: